GAA reciprocal member bodies are:

 In addition to applying for membership to CA ANZ you will need to apply for a Certificate of Public Practice (CPP) if you plan to provide services to the public as a Chartered Accountant.
 You may also apply for Audit Rights to enable you the right to practice and perform audit duties in Australia and New Zealand if you are living in Australia or New Zealand.

-Apply for Certificate of Public Practice (CPP)
+Certificate of Public Practice (CPP)

 More information on the certificate of public practice.Read More